mr-nart/Kingmaker/Sessions/010 - 019/010 - Tartuk the 'Kobold'.md

 August 4th, 2024

 ## Summary
-The party made it to the [[Kobold Warrens]] where we apprehended [[Tartuccio]], disguised as a purple kobold named Tartuk, with the help of Mikmek and chief Sootscale.
+The party made it to the [[Oak Top Silver Mine]] where we apprehended [[Tartuccio]], disguised as a purple kobold named Tartuk, with the help of Mikmek and chief Sootscale.
 We recovered what appears to be Tartuccio's journal, though it's written in Undercommon. [[Lander Lebeda]] and [[Valerie]] were there -- beaten, barely conscious, captive, and likely betrayed by the gnome.
 No sign of the remainder of their group so far: [[Jaethal]] and [[Harrim]].

 ##
 >[!note|bg-c-gray no-t txt-c]